How To Paint An Owl On A Christmas Tree

 And the belly – the paint strokes are long curves going opposite directions.

 The strokes that meet in the middle of the belly go in an oval shape.
 Note that you will still see black canvas through the owl.
 That’s what I wanted!
 It gives this cool “chalkboard” style to the painting.

-Cad red for the scarf.
 You can definitely customize this!
 A Harry Potter scarf would be super adorable!

 While the lights and ornaments dried, I painted the snowflakes and swirls in the background.
 Again, use that #0 round brush.

 Finally I painted in the lights and ornaments with my chosen colors!
 I used cadmium red medium, cobalt blue, primary yellow and the ornaments were deep violet.